eltosin11/Fake-news-detector-using-DeepLearning/README.md

 -- article_link: link to the original news article.
 Useful in collecting supplementary data

 ## Key objectives
--- To build a basic BOW TFIDF + Logistic Regression baseline model
+-- To build a basic Bag of Words Term Frequency-Inverse Document Frequency (TF-IDF) + Logistic Regression baseline model

 -- Try different deep learning + NLP methods like pre-trained embeddings + DL models, Universal Embeddings, Transformers etc and try to build the most accurate model and break the baseline score